JohnnyMorganz/JohnnyMorganz/README.md

 ### Hey there 👋

 I'm a Computer Science student with a passion for creating software which empowers others, from tooling to help developers, to wide-ranging software to help anyone!
-Online, I go by the pseudonym Johnny.
+Online, I go by the pseudonym Johnny (not my real name!).

 - 🔭 I'm currently working on [StyLua](https://github.com/JohnnyMorganz/StyLua), a Lua code formatter to ease the burden of style review.
 - ⚡ I love working on different kinds of software, ranging from command line tools to video games.